How to Conduct an Accurate Restaurant Sales Forecast

 Sales Forecast = $1,600

-Just like that, your restaurant sales forecast for the evening is $1,600.
+Just like that, your restaurant sales forecast for a busy evening is $1,600.

 To gather a useful data set, you must also apply the same process to quieter evenings.
-Determine your sales – per patron and per check – for nights when the restaurant is half-full, or when one seating is busier than the other.
-You can use this method to forecast restaurant sales for any time period from an evening shift to a year (although the latter will involve a lot more numbers).
+Calculate your sales forecast for nights when the restaurant is half-full, or when one seating is busier than the other.
+You can use this method to forecast restaurant sales for any time period from a single evening shift to a full year.

 By looking at the estimated highs and lows, you’ll establish your restaurant’s weekly baseline, and get a clear vision of what your best-case and worst-case scenarios could be on a daily, weekly, and monthly basis.

 Since you’re working with scenarios and estimates, at the close of each night, you can compare actual sales to your estimated sales.
-Sometimes your original estimate will be spot on, sometimes reality will fall short of your predictions, and on other occasions, you’ll outdo yourself beyond belief.
+Sometimes your original estimate will be spot on, sometimes reality will fall short of your predictions, and on other occasions, you’ll exceed your expectations beyond belief.

 2. Use Sales Data to Conduct Sales Forecasts

-Rather than taking out a calculator shift after shift, it's miles easier to have pre-calculated metrics to conduct sales forecasts.
+Rather than taking out a calculator shift after shift, you can utilize pre-calculated metrics from your POS to conduct sales forecasts.

-Using restaurant analytics collected from a restaurant POS system, you can review detailed sales reports from you restaurant's history to make forecasting easier.
+By using restaurant analytics collected from your POS system, you can review detailed sales reports from your restaurant's history to make forecasting easier.
 Some systems allow you to compare dates and look at peak sales by hour and menu item.
 With the support of a POS system, especially one that has inventory management software, you’re able to do a much deeper dive on your sales — past, present, and future — and you can make projections without flipping through a four inch-thick log book.

 Restaurant data analysis is an essential step in smart decision-making for your business.